 Tips for Buying a Condo or Co-Op

-Buying a condo or co-op is much different than buying a single-family house, mostly due to the close proximity of neighbors and certain shared facilities.
+Buying a condominium or co-op is much different than buying a single-family house, mostly due to the close proximity of neighbors and certain shared facilities.
 The neighborhood may share a swimming pool or laundry facilities, for instance, or may have restrictions on what each owner can do with his or her section of lawn.
 Additionally, condo owners often share at least one wall with a neighbor.
 Condos and co-ops are often referred to as "common interest" communities.

 People interested in buying a condo or co-op ownership should pay close attention to the following factors throughout the process:

 Condominium and co-op ownership is not for everyone.
-If people think it will meet their needs, however, they will do themselves an enormous favor simply by making a checklist of the items above and being prepared when it comes time to discuss an actual deal.
+If people think it will meet their needs, however, they will do themselves an enormous favor simply by making a checklist of the items above and being prepared when it comes time to discuss an actual purchase.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help